yyx27/DS-project---auto-insurance/README.md

 ## Absract

-### We will analysis the data, and hope to find out what are the factors that will effect the price of auto insurance.
+### We will analysis the data, and hope to find out what are the factors that will affect the price of auto insurance.

 ## Table of Contents
 * [Week 3](#weekthree)